 We encourage you to apply online as soon as possible to ensure enrollment availability.
 We have a priority deadline of April 3, but admission is on a rolling basis.

 The priority deadline is the latest date we can guarantee room in the program.
 The applications will then be processed on a rolling basis after that date.
 After April 3, spots are filled on a first come; first served basis.

 Typically, once a student submits a complete application, the faculty selection committee will review the application and make an admission decision within two weeks.
 Once students are notified of the enrollment decision, they are encouraged to make a program deposit to indicate the intention to enroll in the program.

 We encourage you to contact your financial aid or summer internship office at your home institution and ask about your options for applying for aid.
 We will work with all institutions on securing outside funding for students when available.

-A $300 nonrefundable tuition deposit will be due two weeks after date of acceptance.
 The tuition balance is due by May 15.
 There are no tuition refunds available after the first day of the program.
 If a student should withdraw from a summer academic program at Hampshire College for any reason, the program fee will be refunded according to the schedule below.
 Withdrawal before the deposit payment deadline date: 100% of the fee paid beyond the non-refundable deposit.
 Withdrawal after the program start date: no refund.
 The student's date of withdrawal is determined by the postmark on the written notification of withdrawal from the program.